madExcept Settings (Tab 1)

 By default madExcept checks whether your binary file seems to have bit faults or not.
 This is done by calculating a checksum and comparing it to the checksum stored in your binary file's PE header.
 If the checksum is found to be incorrect, madExcept will complain.
 If your binary file is the executable, madExcept will show a warning box and then close your application.
 If your binary file is a dll or package, madExcept will raise an exception.

-If you turn the check for frozen main thread option on, madExcept periodically checks at runtime whether your main thread still reacts on messages.
+If you turn the check for frozen main thread option on, madExcept periodically checks at runtime whether your main thread still reacts to messages.
 If it does not react for the specified time (default 60 seconds), an exception is raised.
 This functionality should help you finding and locating infinite loops and dead locks.
 Since each bug report contains the callstack of all threads of the current process, you can often quite easily see, what each thread was doing and who possibly waited on whom and why.